-Geodetic Survey Unit (SGO, ISM) and Provincial Geodetic Survey Units are responsible for numbering Secondary and Tertiary GNSS Control points.
+Geodetic Survey Unit and Provincial Geodetic Survey Units are responsible for numbering Secondary and Tertiary GNSS Control points.
 In order to adopt a uniform system for each unit and to identify the accuracy level (Secondary or Tertiary) point numbers should be assigned in the following manner.

-Secondary Point No: PQBXXXXX Tertiary Point No: PQCXXXXX PQ - District Code used in Cadastr al Maps (See Annexure I of Chapter XXI) Third Digit - B for Secondary & C for Terti ary GNSS points XXXXX Geodetic Survey Unit, ISM s 00001-40000 Provincial Geodetic Survey y Unit, WP / SGO 40001-50000 Provincial Geodetic Survey y Unit, NWP 50001-60000 Provincial Geodetic Survey y Unit, SP 60001-70000 Provincial Geodetic Survey y Unit, CP 70001-80000 Provincial Geodetic Survey y Unit, NP 80001-90000
+Secondary Point No: PQBXXXXX Tertiary Point No: PQCXXXXX PQ - Dia strict Code used in Cadastr al Maps (See Annexu re I of Chapter XXI) Third Digit -B for Secondary & C for Tertiary GNSS points Geodetic Survey Unit, IS SM 00001-40000 Geodetic Survey Unit Provincial Geodetic S Provincial Geodetic S vey Unit, WP 40001-50000 Provincial Geodetic Surv vey Unit, NWP 50001-60000 Provincial Geodetic Surv vey Unit, SP 60001-70000 Provincial Geodetic Surv vey Unit, CP 70001-80000 Provincial Geodetic Surv vey Unit, NP 80001-90000

-Establishment of Survey Control Points with GNSS Technology
+2.7 Guide Lines for Establishment of Survey Control Points with GNSS Technology

-2.16 Requirements to establish Secondary GNSS (B-Type) controls will be identified by Geodetic Survey Unit and it is to be implemented through respective Districts.
+Requirements to establish Secondary GNSS (B-Type) controls will be identified by Geodetic Survey Unit and it is to be implemented through respective Districts.
 Tertiary GNSS controls (C-Type) will be established according to the District level requirements.
 Every Tertiary GNSS control station should consists of two successive GNSS control stations which are inter visible and at least 100m apart from each other.
 This required for the starting of traverses form the GNSS control station with azimuth control and correct identification.
 Therefore tertiary GNSS control station means a set of three GNSS control stations and all these three points should have clear visibility of satellites.

-Thorough investigation should be carried out in order to determine the availability of preestablished GNSS controls in the concern area as per specifications depicted in para 2.6 Should not available any controls, only new GNSS control points to be established.
+Thorough investigation should be carried out in order to determine the availability of preestablished GNSS controls in the concern area as per specifications depicted in para 2.4.
+Should not available any controls, only new GNSS control points to be established.

-2.17 General constraints in selecting GNSS control points.
+2.7.1 General constraints in selecting GNSS control points

-- (i) Good Sky Visibility (15^o cut of angle above horizon) - (ii) Undisturbed location due to natural or human activities and preferably in state lands / properties. - (iii) Easy access to the location - (iv) Suitability to set up any type of survey equipment in future work - 2.18 Establishing Monuments & Preparation of Location Diagram - (i) Correct type of monument to be buried / constructed at selected locations vide specifications in para 2.8 2.14. - (ii) Assign district reference numbers for new controls - (iii) A clear complete diagram to be prepared for each control point in a Field Book giving all information shown in Annexure 1.
-Minimum of 3 tie measurements for prominent permanent features should be shown in the diagram.
-An approximate coordinate of monument to be taken with Hand Held GPS receiver and mentioned in field note.
+- (i) Good Sky Visibility (15^0 cut of angle above horizon) - (ii) Undisturbed location due to natural or human activities and preferably in state lands / properties. - (iii) Easy access to the location - (iv) Suitability to set up any type of survey equipment in future work

+2.7.2 Establishing Monuments & Preparation of Location Diagram

+- (i) Correct type of monument to be buried / constructed at selected locations vide specifications in para 2.5. - (ii) Assign district reference numbers for new controls

-- (iv) Prepare a 1:50,000 location diagram / kml file showing newly established control points - (v) Scan relevant FB pages and named those images with respective reference number - (vi) Submit an approximate coordinate listing of new controls to Geodetic Survey Unit along with documents mention in above (iv) & (v)
+- (iii) A clear complete diagram to be prepared for each control point in a Field Book giving all information shown in Annexure I. Minimum of 3 tie measurements for prominent permanent features should be shown in the diagram.
+An approximate coordinate of monument to be taken with Hand Held GPS receiver and mentioned in field note. - (iv) Prepare a 1:50,000 location diagram / kml file showing newly established control points - (v) Scan relevant FBB pages and named those images with respective reference number - (vi) Submit an approximate coordinate listing of new controls to Geodetic Survey Unit along with documents mention in above (iv) & (v)

+2.7.3.
 Work flow in the Geodetic Survey Units

-- 2.19 Once the control point requests are received to the Geodetic Survey Unit, the following procedure should be carried out. - (i) On receipt of a formal request from the District Senior Supdt of Surveys along with all required documents mentioned above, DSG (Geodetic) will assign the work to a Provincial / ISM / SGO Geodetic Unit to attend the survey. - (ii) Provincial / ISM / SGO Geodetic Survey Unit should prepare a detail programme for the requested survey task and execute the same accordingly. - (iii) During the data collection at each station, a GNSS observation record sheet as per Annexure II should be filled and submitted with the recorded data for processing. - (iv) Point numbers to be assigned for Secondary & Tertiary GNSS Control points as described in 2.15 above. - (v) Finalize and include data to the control point Database.
+- (i) On receipt of a formal request from the District Senior SS along with all required documents mentioned above, DSG(Geodetic) will assign the work to a Provincial Geodetic Unit to attend the survey. - (ii) Provincial Geodetic Survey Unit should prepare a detail programme for the requested survey task and execute the same accordingly. - (iii)During the data collection at each station, a GNSS observation record sheet as per Annexure II should be filled and submitted with the recorded data for processing. - (iv)Point numbers to be assigned for Secondary & Tertiary GNSS Control points as described in 2.6 above. - (v) Finalized data